dezteague/AsyncInn/README.md

 (https://asyncinnwebapp.azurewebsites.net/)

- MVC application for Async Inn Hotel management system
+ MVC application for Async Inn Hotel management system using the Microsoft Entity Framework

+ Utilized dependency injection with interfaces and services so that components are loosely coupled and the web app is not completely reliant on the database.
+Services include Amenity Management, Hotel Management, and Room Management.

 ## Database Schema